 First and foremost, it could be due to underwatering.
 A different reason could be irregular watering.
 If this does not apply, your water might be too hard (consisting of too many salts and fluoride).

 Every plant needs some kind of light source to grow, be it sunlight or artificial, to conduct photosynthesis.
 Depending on the Dracaena species, the needs range from low to medium light.
 However, most dragon trees grow best in medium to bright indirect light.

 How do I know if my Dracaena is happy?

 You can tell from the leaves.
-Dark green, healthy leaves mean that you most likely have a healthy plant.
+Dark green, healthy leaves mean you most likely have a healthy plant.
 Thin light green to yellowish leaves indicates that something is wrong.
-Most likely you are not providing sufficient light for your plant.
+Most likely, you are not providing sufficient light for your plant.
 Browning leaves indicate underwatering or irregular watering.
 Yellow leaves are often an indication of overwatering.

-Do Dracaena Plants purify the air?
+Do Dracaena plants purify the air?

 How often do I need to water my Dracaena?

 I recommend watering it once a week, depending on the year’s season.
 Generally, cut back on watering in winter and water more in summer when it is warmer and the plant receives more sunlight.
 Never let your dracaena plant fully dry out, and never leave it in soggy soil.